dodopizza/httpclient-resilience-policies/README.md

 > - `MINOR` version when you add functionality in a backwards compatible manner.
 > - `PATCH` version when you make backwards compatible bug fixes.

-## NuGet package releases
+## NuGet package releases for repository owners and collaborators

 You can find latest releases on the [releases pane](https://github.com/dodopizza/httpclientextensions/releases) or NuGet repository.
-The full CI and release process described [here](./.github/workflows/CONTINUOUS_INTEGRATION.md).
+Description of the CI  workflows and release process described [here](./.github/workflows/CONTINUOUS_INTEGRATION.md). **Must read** if you plan to publish new release or prerelease version of the package.